PRX/Porter/README.md

 `Transcribe` tasks use [Amazon Transcribe](https://aws.amazon.com/transcribe/) speech-to-text functionality to generate transcriptions from audio and video files.
 The artifact must be an mp3, mp4, wav, ogg, amr, webm or flac file for transcriptions to work.
 The `LanguageCode` property is required.
 The destination property is required, and the only mode currently supported is `AWS/S3`.

-The `MediaFormat` is by default set based on the extension of the source file name.
-In some cases, you may want to override this to a different valid format by setting the optional `MediaFormat` property of the `Task`.
-For example if the artifact has an `m4a` extension and the `MediaFormat` should be `mp4`.
+By default, the `MediaFormat` is set based on the [heuristically-determined](https://www.npmjs.com/package/file-type) file type extension of the source file, which may not match the source file's actual extension.
+For example, an Ogg source file with a `.oga` extension may have a default `MediaFormat` of `ogg`.
+Some common detected `MediaFormat` values are automatically remapped to a valid value, such as `m4a` to `mp4`.
+If necessary, you can override this to a different valid format by setting the optional `MediaFormat` property of the `Task`.

 Additional transcribe job settings are not supported at this time.